 Electric pressure washers are famous for being convenient and maintenance-free, but that doesn't mean they can be left in service during the off-season.

-Some simple prep work will ensure that hard-working pressure cleaner of yours is ready to blast through another year of grime.
+Some simple prep work will ensure that your hard-working pressure cleaner is ready to blast through another year of grime.

 Turn It Off & Wrap It Up

 Turn off the pressure washer and unplug it from the outlet, then turn off the spigot or cut off the water source.

 Squeeze the trigger on the gun a few times until all water pressure is relieved and any remaining water has drained out.

 Remove the garden hose from the spigot to disconnect the pressure washer from its water source.
 Be sure this is done last, since you should never run a pressure washer without flowing water.

 Detach the detergent tank from the pressure cleaner and rinse it thoroughly until all detergent is gone and the water runs out clean.

 Leaving any residual detergent in the detergent tank will cause build-up and can lead to clogging.